It's That Man Again (film)

 It's That Man Again is a 1943 British comedy film directed by Walter Forde and starring Tommy Handley, Greta Gynt and Jack Train.
-It was based on Handley's radio show It's That Man Again.
+It was written by Howard Irving Young and Ted Kavanagh based on the BBC radio show It's That Man Again.
 In the film, the mayor of a small town lends his assistance to some drama students.

 Plot

 The disreputable mayor of the small town of Foaming at the Mouth gambles the civic accounts and wins a bombed-out local theatre.
 He steals the rights to a new play which he stages in an attempt to save the financial situation.
 However, local drama students he has cheated turn up and try to ruin the show.